happner/tracey/Readme.md

 ## Purpose

-Meant to run on a standalone purpose built box, Tracey exposes webhooks to github, based on tracey.yml, every time a check-in happens with github using [node-github-hook](https://github.com/nlf/node-github-hook), a run-job is enqueued using [file-queue](https://github.com/threez/file-queue) running in concurrency 1 mode, when the queued job is popped transactionally, the repository is downloaded and the tests for the repo are run, each in their own process using [happner-serial-mocha](https://github.com/happner/happner-serial-mocha).
-The length of time each test takes, with its suite is pushed to a database via [benchmarket](https://github.com/happner/benchmarket) for further scrutiny.
+Meant to run on a standalone purpose built box, Tracey exposes webhooks to github, based on tracey.yml, every time a check-in happens with github, using [thompson](https://github.com/happner/thompson) as the listener to events.
+Tracey then runs all the tests in the configured test directory of the repo, and stores metrics about how long each test took.
+The idea is for us to be able to analyse performance trends over time.

+## High level operation

+###thompson does the watching and pushes a job to the file queue
+When a matching event happens on github, and thompson alerts tracey about it, a run-job is enqueued using [file-queue](https://github.com/threez/file-queue) running in concurrency 1 mode

+###job is popped from the file-queue
+when the queued job is popped transactionally, it is assigned a test-run-id in the format [utc]_[guid], a test folder is created in the format ./tracey_job_folder/owner/repo/[test run id], the job is assigned its folder and is passed to the test runner.

+###repo cloned and test code is injected into cloned repo
+the repository is cloned, and [happner-serial-mocha](https://github.com/happner/happner-serial-mocha) is injected into the cloned app's dependancies, and then the [tracey-test-runner](https://github.com/happner/tracey/blob/master/tracey-test-runner.js) script is pushed to the cloned root.

+###docker then takes over
+A docker instance containing the repo, with the modified dependancies and tracey-test-runner and the configured nodejs version, is spun up and the tracey-test-runner script is executed inside the docker container, and produces a set of metrics about how long each test in the test folder took, broken down by file/suite/test. this data is outputted by the docker output, is pulled out by the tracey instance that kicked off docker and pushed into the test job folder.

+###benchmark metrics are pushed back to the job folder
+its metrics, with its suite and context will be pushed to a database via [benchmarket](https://github.com/happner/benchmarket) for further scrutiny.

+###one at a time
 It is by design that the system only runs 1 test at a time, so that there is as little concurrent noise as possible - which should give reasonably stable average metrics for test run times.

+###not a module, tracey is a service
 Tracey is not designed to be a module, but is rather a fully fledged service that manages the benchmarking of your tests in a controlled environment.

 ##Security considerations

 *although tracey is made to run tests as throw-away items, she may be handling proprietry code, if you are testing private repos, make sure your tracey server is secure!*
-- tracey uses github tokens in her configuration to do things (access repos and webhooks) - the token is in the .tracey.yml file or could be an environment variable, as token can in some cases be as powerful as a github user - so take care
+- tracey uses github tokens in her configuration to do things (access repos and webhooks) - the token is in the .tracey.yml file, as a token can in some cases be as powerful as a github user - take due precautions and look after your tokens.
 - tracey also resets permissions on the tracey_job_folder and tracey_queue_folder to 777 - the entire repo is cloned to the job folder during a test run, and so if it is proprietory production code - be aware that anyone with access to the tracey server will be able to see the code.
 - the github hook listener does not listen on an SSL channel, and expects posts from github to be over normal http.
 I would just use a domain with a [free cloudflare account](https://www.cloudflare.com/plans/) to remedy this.